National American Indian Heritage Month: Proclamations

 In 1976, a Cherokee Indian named J.C.
 Elliott-High Eagle authored the historic first week of awareness and recognition for native American Indian and Alaska natives.
 The week of ceremonies and activities were held in October.

-In 2012, 2013, 2014, 2015 and 2016 President Barack Obama made a Presidential proclamation on the 31st of October of each year that each respective November would be National Native American Heritage Month.
+In 2012, 2013, 2014, 2015, and 2016 President Barack Obama made a Presidential proclamation on the 31st of October of each year that each respective November would be National Native American Heritage Month.

-In 2017 and 2018 and 2019 President Donald Trump made a Presidential proclamation on the 31st of October of each year that each respective November would be National Native American Heritage Month.
+In 2017, 2018, and 2019 President Donald Trump made a Presidential proclamation on the 31st of October of each year that each respective November would be National Native American Heritage Month.

 Legislation

 A Cherokee American Indian, J.C.
 Elliott-High Eagle, authored (S.J.
 Res.
 209) for American Indian Awareness Week, October 10–16, 1976, signed by President Gerald R. Ford.
 This became the first official week of national recognition for the American Indian (Proclamation 4468) since the founding of the nation.